Agnostic Private Density Estimation for GMMs via List Global Stability

 \mainprivaterobust*

 First, we give a high-level overview of Algorithm~\ref{alg:private-agnostic-learning}.
 The procedure consists of three steps:

 \textbf{Step I.} We split the dataset (drawn i.i.d.~from an unknown distribution $g$) into $T$ disjoint subsets.
-We run the stable list decoding algorithm for $\cF$ on each subset and get $T$ lists of distributions.
-Given the definition of the stable list decoding algorithm (see Definition~\ref{def:stable-list-decoding}), we can conclude that there exists a distribution $\tilde{g}$ which is in a large fraction of lists with high probability.
+We run the list globally stable learner for $\cF$ on each subset and get $T$ lists of distributions.
+Given the definition of the list globally stable learner (see Definition~\ref{def:stable-list-decoding}), we can conclude that there exists a distribution $\tilde{g}$ which is in a large fraction of lists with high probability.
 In other words, $\tilde{g}$ is a ``stable'' output.

 \textbf{Step II.} Next, we filter the lists and ensure that all distributions are close to the true distribution $g$ w.r.t.~$\dtv$.
 This can be done using the MDE algorithm (see Theorem~\ref{thm:mde}).
 Within each list, we find a distribution $\hat{g}$ that is close to the true distribution $g$ w.r.t.~$\dtv$, and remove any other distribution that is far from $\hat{g}$.
 The filtering should be done in a way that does not remove all ``stable'' distributions from the lists (one of which is $\tilde{g}$).
 Thus, the filtering radius needs to be chosen carefully since we are not aware of the distance $\dtv(g,\cF)$.
 We will describe how to privately choose a suitable filtering radius using binary search combined with the Propose-Test-Release framework (see Algorithm~\ref{alg:find-filter}).